parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 Block Design of a Half Adder

-2. select all the blocks, nets and ports of this half adder, **Right click** on the schematic, choose **Create Hierarchy** in the menu
+2. select all the blocks, nets and ports of this half adder, **Right click** on the schematic, choose **Create Hierarchy** in the menu.

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/create_hie.png" alt="fig13" style="zoom:67%;" />

 Create the hierarchy

-3. change the hierarchy name to `half_adder` in the pop-out window
+3. Change the hierarchy name to `half_adder1` in the pop-out window

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/change_hie_name.png" alt="fig13" style="zoom:67%;" />

 Change the hierarchy name

 and you will get a half adder block like this

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/half_adder_bd.png" alt="fig13" style="zoom:67%;" />

 Top View of a Hierarchical Half Adder

 4. Using the generated half adder block, construct a full adder.
+Change hierarchical half adder blocks appropriately as shown.

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/full_add_inter_bd.png" alt="fig13" style="zoom:67%;" />

-Internal Block Design of a Half Adder
+Internal Block Design of a Full Adder

 5. Repeat the steps for creating hierarchy for a 1-bit full adder.